Hill and mountain walks

 Always come down a mountain slowly and carefully, as this is when most injuries occur.
 Check the weather with the Met Office before you go and be aware that conditions in mountainous areas can change quickly.

 Please take litter home with you

 Litter not only damages the landscape it also poses a threat to wildlife.
 It can also fuel wildfires.
 That’s why we’re asking you to keep hold of your litter until you find a bin, or please take it home with you.

 Our work with Cotswold Outdoor

 As our exclusive walking partner, Cotswold Outdoor supports our work to look after special outdoor places for everyone to enjoy.
 Cotswold Outdoor give us funding to help care for walking trails so more people can access the countryside.
-A proportion of the discount they offer our members and supporters also goes back into vital conservation work.

 We need your support